What to Plant Together for a Picture-Perfect Flower Garden All Year Long

 Butterflies, bees, and other pollinators will flock to your yard when you include a generous supply of nectar-rich flowers in your garden.
 These creatures are active from spring to fall but are busiest in late summer when the temperatures heat up.
-Two butterfly favorites include black-eyed Susan and hardy ageratum.
+Two butterfly favorites include yellow black-eyed Susan and purple ageratum.

 Increase the Color

 Double your pleasure by selecting variegated plants with colorful stripes, blotches, or margins.
-Variegated iris, Iris palida 'Variegata', for example, provides a vertical accent of green-and-white striped leaves from spring to fall.
+Variegated iris (Iris palida 'Variegata'), for example, provides a vertical accent of green-and-white striped leaves from spring to fall.
 Here, it's paired with the Russian sage that develops clouds of blue flowers in late summer and fall.